MaksymDS/ChatGPT-vs-ChatPGT/README.md

 # ChatGPT-vs-ChatPGT

-# GConversation between bots.

-This is a simple chatbot that uses OpenAI's GPT-3 API to generate responses to user input with Gradio.
+This is a simple chatbot that uses OpenAI's API to generate responses from bot to bot with Gradio.

 ```bash
 python app.py